jasoneckert/SSHquiz/README.md

-# Kahoot-like quiz system made with BASH scripts and accessed via SSH
+# Kahoot-like quizzer made with BASH scripts and accessed via SSH